Bosserhead/USFlow/README.md

 4. Institute for Artificial Intelligence, Peking University<br>
 5. College of Future Technology, Peking University</h4><br>

-# USFlow
+This repository contains the official source code for our paper:

+Unsupervised Optical Flow Estimation with Dynamic Timing Representation for Spike Camera

-Official code of USFlow - NeurIPS 2023
+NeurIPS 2023